built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-management.md

 This frees you up to fetch and save your workspaces from/to anywhere in any way that works for you.

-Endpoints have a default **fetch** implementation where you can just point to rest endpoints but you could also have a custom module (see [how to add a module](./how-to-add-a-module.md) that implements your own logic.
+Endpoints have a default **fetch** implementation where you can just point to rest endpoints but you could also have a custom module (see [How To Add A Module](./how-to-add-a-module.md) that implements your own logic.

 ## Do You Have An Example Of A Custom Implementation?